Lung Disease Claims: What You Need to Know

 Pay our costs when you win and zero if you lose.
 Furthermore, we cover your disbursement expenses (medical evidence and legal reports) until we achieve your settlement, which means you carry no financial risk for your case.

-Plus, before we start working on your case, we will give you a capped or fixed price for your insurance claim.
+Plus, before working on your case, we will give you a capped or fixed price for your insurance claim.

 Get a fast quote now by calling 1300 873 252

-Contact a TPD lawyer now for specialist legal advice regarding disability insurance claims, and disputed claims.
+Contact an experienced TPD lawyer now for specialist legal advice regarding disability insurance claims, and disputed claims.
 Give yourself the best chance of success.

-Please speak with our experienced TPD lawyers to learn about your rights.
-It’s free to know where you stand, and you owe us nothing until we win your claim. – Call 1300 873 252.
+Please speak with our expert TPD lawyers to learn about your rights.
+It’s free to know where you stand, and you owe us nothing until we win your claim.
+Call now: 1300 873 252.

 To have a successful TPD claim, you do not need to prove that your illness or injury resulted from your regular job or workplace.